Perspective | Juan Soto’s stunning season was fleeting. What it foreshadows could be historic.

 Next year, Soto will have an established hitter behind him, too.
 If he doesn’t, the Nats are guilty of roster malpractice.

-Look at the free agents who’d fit the Nats in a spot of need — whether corner outfield, catcher or first base.
-And look how high they ranked in OPS the last three years combined: George Springer (25th), Anthony Rizzo (27th), Michael Brantley (30th), potentially Nick Castellanos (33rd), Joc Pederson (41st), J.T.
-Realmuto (45th) and current NL home run leader Marcell Ozuna (51st).
+Look at the free agents who would fit the Nats in a spot of need — whether corner outfield, catcher or first base.
+And look how high they ranked in OPS the past three years combined: George Springer (25th), Anthony Rizzo (27th), Michael Brantley (30th), Nicholas Castellanos (33rd), Joc Pederson (41st), Realmuto (45th) and current NL home run leader Marcell Ozuna (51st).

-Few things in MLB are more fun than watching Juan Soto hit.
+Few things in MLB are more fun than watching Soto hit.
 If the Nats do their offseason job, with Turner in front of him and a new bopper to protect him, that’s not going to stop.

 Read more about the Nationals: